Uniswap/interface/README.md

 export USE_FLIPPER=1
 ```

-We currently have CI exclude arm64 builds given it is not using the M1 architecture.
-Because of this we have a discrepancy between our pbxproj file in CI vs development when we run `pod install`.
-To avoid this please DON'T use the regular `pod install` command, instead always run: `yarn pod`.

-- Run `chmod +x ./podinstall.sh` in the mobile folder

 - Run `yarn` to install packages, then run `yarn pod` in the main directory.

-**NOTE:** If you want to build and run the app on XCode, please run `pod install` as that would make XCode build for arm64 and speed up your build times on an M1 Mac

 ### Important Libraries